 In fact, as a community, we see diversity as essential to learning.
 It stimulates new questions and perspectives by challenging accustomed ways of thinking and responding.
 Moreover, students equipped with knowledge gained through their experiences in a diverse learning environment will be better prepared to respond to the complex challenges of living in contemporary societies, whether in the U.S. or abroad.

-The Diversity Center provides services and assistance for U.S. minority and international students at Luther, and offers educational programming and events for all Luther students.
+The Diversity Center: This organization provides services and assistance for U.S. minority and international students at Luther, and offers educational programming and events for all Luther students.
 The Center works to promote a greater appreciation and a deeper understanding of the diverse individuals and groups that make up our campus, strengthen access to multicultural perspectives within the tradition of a liberal arts education, and advocate for policies that safeguard the inclusion and participation of all members of the community.

-Student Support Services (SSS) TRIO is a federally funded (U.S. Department of Education) student retention program sponsored by Luther College.
+TRIO Achievement Program: (Formerly SSS) TRIO is a federally funded (U.S. Department of Education) student retention program sponsored by Luther College.
 The program is designed to help ensure academic success for Luther students who meet federal eligibility guidelines and are committed to enhancing their academic experience.

 Luther College is a member of The Louis Stokes Alliance for Minority Participation/IINspire (Iowa Illinois Nebraska STEM Partnership for Innovation in Research and Education) Alliance—a group of Midwest schools funded by the National Science Foundation to provide research opportunities, stipends, and mentoring for undergraduate students from historically underrepresented groups intending to earn baccalaureate degrees in STEM (Science, Technology, Math, and Engineering) fields.